-ACADEMIC YEAR 2013-2014
+ACADEMIC YEAR 2014-2015

-www.smu.edu/registrar/academic\calendar.asp
+www.smu.edu/registrar/academic calendar.asp

-This calendar includes an addendum listing religious holidays for use in requesting excused absences according to University Policy 1.9.
+This calendar includes a list of religious holidays for use in requesting excused absences according to University Policy 1.9.
 For religious holidays not listed, students should contact the Office of the Chaplain.

-Graduate programs in the Cox School of Business, Perkins School of Theology, Dedman School of Law, and Department of Dispute Resolution and Counseling within the Simmons School of Education and Human Development have different calendars.
+Graduate programs in the Cox School of Business, the Perkins School of Theology, the Dedman School of Law and the Department of Dispute Resolution and Counseling within the Simmons School of Education and Human Development have different calendars.

-Fall Term 2013
+Fall Term 2014

-April 8-26, Monday-Friday: Enrollment for fall 2013 continuing students for all undergraduates and for graduates in Dedman College, Lyle and Meadows.
+April 7-25, Monday-Friday: Enrollment for fall 2014 continuing students for all undergraduates and for graduates in Dedman College, Lyle and Meadows.